mohsenny/taf-consumer/README.md

 # Consumer example for test-automation-framework

-In this respostiry there are examples of end-to-end and API tests, importing and showcasing the functionality in https://github.com/mohsenny/test-automation-framework
+In this respostiry there are examples of End-to-End tests (with Playwright), API tests (with mocha & chai for GraphQL), and Performance test (with k6), importing and showcasing the functionality in https://github.com/mohsenny/test-automation-framework

 ## Installation
 ```bash